pseudoramble/pseudoramble.com/blog/entry/docs/how-I-run-this-blog.md

 All and all, I'm not sure what I want yet.
 So we'll see how it goes!

 ## Python ##
 To supplement the creation of the markup, I'm using Python & BeautifulSoup.
+The script serves two major functions:

+* Move the entry into the template file
+* Modify the DOM to fit what's needed

-Emacs issues out a call with the following inputs to the file:
+Emacs issues out a call to said script with the following inputs to the file:

 * input_filename - The (absolute) name of the file containing the generated markup
 * output_filename - The (absolute) name of the file where the updated markup will be stored
 * template_filename - The (absolute) name of the file where we'll put generated markup into

-From here, the script wraps the generated markup in the specified template, and fills in the "Other Entries" list.
-This is then dumped to the output_filename given.

-There may be a way to handle this portion via Emacs.
-For now though, it seemed simple enough to do it this way.
+The script then handles determining what the rough created/modified dates are, adding previous entries to the document, and finally saving its work to the final product.